shibaholic/matmapper-docs/README.md

 The user can press the buttons on the screen or use keybindings to mark each match as `validated`, `for later inspection` or `discard`.

-Finally, the user can export which is a spreadsheet containing the keys of the validated matches.
+Finally, the user can export their desired match validation type as a spreadsheet containing the keys.
-It is expected that the user themselves will use the outputed list of matched keys to clean their data (this application does not directly change user data).
+It is the user's responsibility to use the exported keys to clean their own data themselves, as MatMapper ultimately does not clean their data (which would usually be inside an ERP system).

 ![validation screenshot](assets/intro.png)